LEARN TO INVEST LIKE A MILLIONAIRE

 Large cap: Everyone knows the names of the vast majority of large cap companies because they are absolutely massive.
 Facebook, google, Walmart, amazon are a few examples.
 These are companies valued at $10 billion or more.

-Now that we’ve cleared some of that up let’s talk about why it’s important to review patterns that happen and the relationship, they have with each other.
+Now that we’ve cleared some of that up future millionaire investor, let’s talk about why it’s important to review patterns that happen and the relationship, they have with each other.

 Let’s look at what is going on right now in the stock market.
 One way to analyze the stock market and give valuation to a stock is by using the stock’s forward PE ratio.

 Forward pe ratio: Forward price-to-earnings is a form of the ratio of price-to-earnings that uses predicted earnings for the P/E calculation.

 let’s break that down in human terms.
 A company brings in income from its services.
 This is called earnings.
 You divide the company earnings by its current stock price.
 That formula gives you price-to-earnings ratio.

 Forward P/E ratio refers to analyst’s predicted earnings to a stock’s current price.
 You can see these analyst’s predicted earnings on Google finance and Yahoo finance.

 To unpack this even more, there are analyst that their full-time job 9-5 Monday through Friday is to analyze a certain company.
 They give their predictions, and they are often pretty accurate.
 They are not perfect though, so take these predictions for what they are.

 This is why you’ll hear often that a company beat its earnings.
 The earnings they beat are the analyst predicted earnings.
 This is a bullish sign for the company and often there will be a jump in stock price.